Cast aluminum welding repairs can be tricky.

 The worst cast aluminum weld repairs are usually due to oil or exhaust gas carbon....or a blend of the 2.

-Cast aluminum welding is hard because castings have impurities.
+Cast aluminum welding is sometimes difficult because castings have impurities.

 Oil soaked castings like crankcases from motorcycles, machinery parts, or even cookware, can give you fits.
 As soon as you strike an arc, you can see crap boiling to the surface.